 Go to a festival

 Are you a lover of live music?
 Then you’re in luck.
 One of the sites on our free Campsite Finder is Stonehenge Campsite and Glamping Pods which hosts its own Solstice Festival.
-It’s an event which has become more popular over time and has been running for a number of years hosting great live music.
+It’s an event that has become more popular over time and has been running for a number of years hosting great live music.
 There are also food and drink facilities available if you become hungry or fancy some real ale.

 Remember the last time you did some craftwork?
 Don’t worry if it’s been a while, the summer solstice is a good time to get all creative again.
 Bring along some coloured cardboard, paper plates, glue, scissors and water-based paints for the children so they can get creative and make sun crafts.
 These can make for nice keep safes to look back on.
 You can also get into the traditional summer solstice spirit by making flower crowns.
 Look out for wildflowers like oxeye daisies, red clover and bluebells to use to add lots of colour.